Earn Your BA in Digital Design With an Emphasis in Web Design Degree

 During their senior year, students create their own professional portfolio to showcase their skills and talents to prospective employers.
 Throughout this degree, students develop their design skills, communication skills, problem-solving abilities and critical thinking capabilities.
 They explore the fundamental principles of ethical leadership, keeping the Christian worldview in mind.
 Students may enroll in this digital design degree in either the campus or online format.
 Web design students are required to have a working laptop and a subscription to Adobe Creative Cloud.
 Additional supplies or software programs may be required.

-Explore a Future in Digital Web Design
+Career Possibilities With a Digital Web Design Degree

 Graduates who possess the design skills necessary to create websites, apps, kiosks, and interactive displays may pursue work across virtually any industry, including private companies, the public sector and nonprofit organizations.
 Some of the jobs that may be related to this Bachelor of Arts in Digital Design with an Emphasis in Web Design include the following: